-The new edition of Strategic Marketing for Health Care Organizations by Wiley in 2020 is a practical guide for using strategic marketing tools to solve health care problems.
+The second edition of Strategic Marketing for Health Care Organizations: Building a Customer-Driven Health System published in 2021 by Wiley is a practical guide for using strategic marketing tools to solve health care problems.

-It’s written from the perspective of health care providers as well as health service and product companies.
+It’s written from the perspective of health care consumers, physicians, hospitals, medtech companies, biopharma companies, and social cause organizations.

 About the Authors:

-Bob Stevens, is president of Health Centric Marketing and an adjunct management professor at Elon University.
+Bob Stevens, is president of Health Centric Marketing and an adjunct instructor in Management & Entrepreneurship at the Love School of Business at Elon University.

 Philip Kotler, is the S.C.
-Johnson Distinguished Professor of International Marketing at Northwestern’s Kellogg School of Management and the author of more than 30 books.
+Johnson Distinguished Professor of International Marketing (emeritus) at Northwestern’s Kellogg School of Management and the author of more than 80 books.

 What’s in the New Edition?